-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2018 to the performance of funds in the Broadridge performance universe and against the Lipper Variable Underlying Funds Large-Cap Core Funds Index.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2018 to the performance of funds in the Broadridge performance universe and against the Lipper Variable Underlying Funds Multi-Cap Value Funds Index.
 The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
 The Board noted that performance of Series I shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board noted that the Fund's high quality bias and underweight and overweight exposures to certain securities and sectors detracted from
+The Board noted that the Fund's underweight exposure to certain defensive sectors and the market environment for the Fund's value investing style negatively impacted performance.

-Fund performance.
 The Trustees also reviewed more recent Fund performance and this review did not change their conclusions.
 C. Advisory and Sub-Advisory Fees and Fund Expenses

 The Board compared the Fund's contractual management fee rate to the contractual management fee rates of funds in the Fund's Broadridge expense group.
-The Board noted that the contractual management fee rate for Series I shares of the Fund was below the median contractual management fee rate of funds in its expense group.
+The Board noted that the contractual management fee rate for Series I shares of the Fund was the same as the median contractual management fee rate of funds in its expense group.
 The Board noted that the term "contractual management fee" for funds in the expense group may include both advisory and certain non-portfolio management administrative services fees, but that Broadridge does not provide information on a fund by fund basis as to what is included.
 The Board also reviewed the methodology used by Broadridge in providing expense group information, which includes using each fund's contractual management fee schedule (including any applicable breakpoints) as reported in the most recent prospectus or statement of additional information for each fund in the expense group.
 The Board also considered comparative information regarding the Fund's total expense ratio and its various components.
+The Board noted that the Fund's actual management fees and total expense ratio were in the fourth quintile of its expense group and discussed with management reasons for such relative actual management fees and total expenses.